 Identity theft is a problem and security breaches seem to pop up in the news every other week.
-In 2016 alone, over 15 million Americans fell prey to identity theft.
+According to Javelin Strategy and Research, 14.4 million Americans fell prey to identity theft in 2018.
 While the Federal Trade Commission (FTC) has steps in place to help consumers recover, there’s nothing better than preventing the problem before it occurs.
 We know figuring out how to prevent identity theft can be tough, so here are our top six tips for protecting you and your family.

 How to Help Prevent Identity Theft